Brian Gilmour: International

 Gilmour was the only Rangers player to participate in the 2006 European under-19 Championship for Scotland who reached the final.
 Gilmour made a subs appearance in the final losing 2–1 to Spain.
 He was selected in the Scotland squad for the 2007 Under-20 World Cup Finals in Canada in a group along with Japan, Nigeria and Costa Rica.

 Coaching career

 Gilmour returned to Rangers in May 2017 as a part-time coach in the clubs Academy.
-On 30 June 2020, as part of Rangers restructuring of its academy set-up, Gilmour was appointed joint coach of the B Team alongside Kevin Thomson.
+On 30 June 2020, as part of Rangers restructuring of its academy set-up, Gilmour was appointed joint coach of the B Team alongside Kevin Thomson and latterly David McCallum.
+On 1 October 2023, after the dismissal of Rangers first team manager Michael Beale, Gilmour assisted the interim manager Steven Davis with coaching duties.